Site icon Le Monde The Poetic Travels

 The façade is very well decorated with murals and paintings of various members of the royalty, courtiers including the court jester, and 8 coats-of-arms of all the areas ruled by Maximilian I.

-Click here to Book your Innsbruck Tours, Tickets, & Activities
+If you are in Innsbruck click below to book your Innsbruck Tours, Tickets, & Activities

 Imperial palace and garden

 A quick detour and in & out of a tunnel full of souvenir shops will get us to the Imperial Hofburg Palace.
 It is almost as important as the Hofburg Palace in Vienna and was built around 1460 CE or so.
 This impressive structure now houses several museums.
-As this was just a walking tour we had to wait for another day to enter the museums.
+As this was just a walking tour of Innsbruck we had to wait for another day to enter the museums.

 Souvenir shop proudly displaying the fact that all items are Austrian.